eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-5/trg-5-6.md

 ## Description

-Every configuration aspect of your application has to be configurable for your Helm Chart.
+Every configuration aspect of your application has to be configurable through your Helm chart.

 ## Why

-The application will be deployed in different environments and application operation must be able to adjust the deployment to environmental needs.
+The application will be deployed in different environments and application operators must be able to adjust the deployment to environmental needs.

 Examples for configurable items: